Recent Accomplishments & Highlights

-KBBI plans to rebuild the website with NPR Digital to include new features and improve user friendliness and format.
+- KBBI plans to rebuild the website with NPR Digital to include new features and improve user friendliness and format.
 Process starts in October and takes several months to complete.

-    - Alaska Community Foundation awarded KBBI a grant to support a strategic planning effort, which started in March.
+- The Alaska Community Foundation awarded KBBI a grant to support a strategic planning effort, which started in March.

 - KBBI launched a Legacy Giving program.
 By naming KBBI in your will or trust, you'll help ensure that future generations can enjoy and cherish all that local public radio has to offer.
 Visit www.kbbi.org/plannedgiving for more information.